Cassidy (rapper): 2012–present: Mr. Hip-Hop and Da Science

 On May 21, 2012, Cassidy hosted a release party for his mixtape Mayhem Music.
 On July 8, 2012, he released the mixtape Mayhem Music: AP3.
 After fellow Philly rapper Meek Mill said he would battle Cassidy, which Cassidy later said he would accept if the money was right.
 They participated in a "twitter beef" after which Cassidy released "The Diary of a Hustla" which was originally thought to be a diss towards Meek.
 This was later refuted by Cassidy.
 They both were asking for $100,000 each for the battle to take place.
 However, after Meek Mill dissed Cassidy's song "Condom Style" (a remake of Psy's "Gangnam Style") Cassidy released a song titled "Me, Myself & iPhone" where he took shots at Meek Mill.
 Afterwards, Meek Mill responded with the diss track "Repo" which Mill later said would be the final diss record he would release against Cassidy.
 Cassidy later said the feud was not personal, saying it was all in the spirit of hip hop.
-On January 6, 2013 Cassidy released a 10-minute-long diss response titled "Raid".
+On January 6, 2013, Cassidy released a 10-minute-long diss response titled "Raid".
 On October 6, Cassidy released his album Da Science.

+In April 2025, Cassidy released the single "I Ain't See Nothin'".

 Other ventures

 In 2007, Cassidy signed a deal as the "new face" for Lot 29's fall clothing line.
 In 2009, Cassidy appeared in the comedy film, Next Day Air.

 In late 2012, Cassidy remade South Korean singer Psy's international hit single "Gangnam Style, re-titling it "Condom Style".
 The remake reportedly earned Cassidy an endorsement deal with Trojan.

 In 2013, Cassidy released a biography titled Behind B.A.R.S: The Authorized Biography of Cassidy.

-In late 2014, Cassidy returned to battle rap by battling Los Angeles-based veteran Dizaster, on December 6, 2014 at Filmon.com's "Ether" event.
+In late 2014, Cassidy returned to battle rap by battling Los Angeles–based veteran Dizaster, on December 6, 2014, at Filmon.com's "Ether" event.